“Let’s go shopping!”

 Just a decade ago, when someone said these three magical words, they usually had plans to go out.
 They wandered in and out of every retail store, tried and tested new products, and returned home with tired eyes and a dozen shopping bags.

-Today, you can do the same thing while you rest in your PJs and sip your morning coffee.
+Today, you can do the same thing while you rest in your PJs and sip your coffee.
 All hail the e-commerce revolution!

 For customers, online shopping has become “Me-commerce”.
 They simply enjoy aspects such as 24×7 shopping, easy returns and refunds, unlimited choice of products, and more.

 To make your customers keep coming back to your online store and avoid competition, you need to offer them reliable ecommerce customer service at every touchpoint.

 Whether it is about offering personal attention via live chat or tracking customer issues via issue tracking software, our 10 ecommerce customer service best practices have got you covered.

 It’s time to roll up your sleeves and exceed customer expectations.